 social analysis of human behavior

+This domain concerns social analysis as a way of understanding human behavior.
 Students explore approaches and models that enhance our understanding of human behavior within a variety of cultural and social contexts, both contemporary and historical.
+This domain encompasses a range of methodological approaches, both qualitative and quantitative.
+Typically, courses offer theoretical/analytical approaches to the study of human behavior that relate to empirical data.
 These courses may also address the implications of social science research for public policy formation (e.g. history, anthropology, religious studies, economics, political science).

 scientific inquiry into the physical and biological universe